 A strong lead magnet that your prospective customers will genuinely want populates your mailing list with qualified leads in the run-up to seasonal events.
 This both boosts your sales in the short-term, and widens your reach in the long-term.

-Add a season banner to your email signature
+Add a decorated holiday email signature

 Create a pop-up shop to drive online sales